SophieARoberts/SuspectSpecimensPackage/README.md

 R package to find potentially misidentified specimens using 3 analyses.
 The output of these analyses can be viewed by the user to determine if a specimen has been misidentified.

-This R package was built to look at bryophyte specimens and to compare the collection data against that of the British Bryological Society Census Catalogue.
-However, the functions can also be used on any data of any species.
-See below for how data should be formatted.

 The R package can be downloaded from this repository using:

 ```